iotaledger/wasp/documentation/docs/guide/chains_and_nodes/testnet.md

 ### Test Your Chain

-On the __testchain__, we have deployed a FairRoulette game that you can use to ensure your configuration is correct.
+We have deployed a FairRoulette game on the __testchain__.
+You can use to ensure your configuration is correct.

 ```shell
 wasp-cli --verbose chain post-request fairroulete placeBet string number int 2